corda/corda/docs/source/design/targetversion/design.md

 ## Timeline

 This is intended as a long-term solution.
+Where and how the version information is stored could be changed once we migrate to Java 9

 ## Requirements

 * The node should be able to check the minimum and platform version when loading the Cordapp ([see Jira](https://r3-cev.atlassian.net/browse/CORDA-470))

 ## Design Decisions

 * How are the minimum- and target version stored and encoded?
     * The minimum- and target platform version are written to the Manifest of the CorDapps JAR.